WORLD-RENOWNED AUCTION Designers

 Competitive markets stimulate innovation and yield efficient outcomes.
 In many settings, maintaining competition is difficult because of scale economies or other entry barriers.
 We have extensive experience in advising regulators and market participants on how to promote competition.

-Developed a modeling tool for PJM to better understand the impact of market rules and policies on the energy transition (ongoing).
+Developed a modeling tool for PJM to better understand the impact of market rules and policies on the energy transition (2021-2022).

-Advised bidders in auctions for wind rights in the United States and the United Kingdom (ongoing).
+Advised bidders in auctions for wind rights in the United States and the United Kingdom (2020-2022).

 Advised Peru on electricity market design (2021).